Skip to main content

 Also for: DOS

-Once upon a time there was a game called Moonstone: A Hard Days Knight, that should have ruled the world.
-When new Amiga releases were a dime a dozen, Moonstone found its own identity by mixing action combat with light fantasy RPG elements.
-Genre hybrids like that were rare, partly because limitations to RAM and disk space restricted the amount of features a game could hold.
+Once upon a time there was a game called Moonstone: A Hard Days Knight that should have ruled the world.
+When new Amiga releases were a dime a dozen, Moonstone carved out a distinct identity by blending action combat with light fantasy RPG elements.
+Genre hybrids like this were still rare in the early ’90s, partly because limited RAM and disk space placed strict constraints on how many systems a game could reasonably support.

-And indeed, Moonstone gained a cult following by being bold, unapologetic and instantly accessible.
-It allowed nerds to play an imaginative board game solo or with up to three friends, with exciting action combat sequences relying on player skill rather than the luck of the draw.
-You avoided the bother of setting the game up, and to spice it up you got the gore.
-As of '91, no game was more explicitly brutal than Moonstone, with bizarre and bloody death sequences accompanying every enemy encounter.
+For a while, Moonstone gained a devoted cult following by being bold, unapologetic, and instantly accessible.
+It allowed players to enjoy the feel of an imaginative board game either solo or with up to three friends, while punctuating that experience with real-time combat sequences that relied more on player skill than on luck.
+You skipped the hassle of setup, and to sweeten the deal you got the gore.
+In 1991, no game was more explicitly brutal: every enemy encounter was capped off with bizarre, blood-soaked death animations.

-For some reason the cult never truly prospered, however, and today the Moonstone druids can only occasionally be heard chanting on Amiga and DOS emulators on PC:s scattered around the globe.
-Why didn't its legacy endure?
-Perhaps the game didn't live up to the promises of the radical concept?
-Or did Moonstone just go down with the sinking ship that was the Amiga?
+For some reason, though, the cult never truly flourished.
+Today, the Moonstone druids can only occasionally be heard chanting on Amiga and DOS emulators scattered across the globe.
+Why didn’t its legacy endure?
+Did the game fail to live up to the promise of its radical concept?
+Or did Moonstone simply sink along with the Amiga itself?

 STORY AND SETTING

-The backstory and setup is pretty basic and laughable.
-Once in a thousand years, the moon spirit Danu shifts his attention away from the cosmos over to our measly planet.
-The druids of Stonehenge celebrate this occasion by dubbing their best knights to compete in the quest for the Moonstone.
-This Mindscape-published game (programmed by Canadian Rob Anderson) lets you control one of these four near identical medieval knights, only separated by starting location and the color of their cloth.
+The backstory is basic to the point of absurdity.
+Once every thousand years, the moon spirit Danu shifts his gaze from the cosmos to our insignificant planet.
+The druids of Stonehenge celebrate this event by selecting their finest knights to compete in the quest for the Moonstone.
+Published by Mindscape and programmed by Canadian developer Rob Anderson, Moonstone lets you control one of four nearly identical medieval knights, differentiated only by their starting position and the color of their surcoat.

 A BOARD GAME APPROACH